OLWAMM/Full-Data-Analysis-Project-using-SQL-And-PowerBI/README.md

    - Measured the average length of employment for terminated employees.
    - Determined which department had the highest turnover rate.

-      ## Exporting and Visualizing the Results
+      ## step 3: Exporting and Visualizing the Results
   1. Saved the SQL Query Results to a CSV File
    - Exported the cleaned and analyzed data into a CSV file.